 Tautonymy: The practice of naming the animals in which the generic name and species name are the same, is called Tautonymy. e.g. Naja naja (The Indian Cobra).

 Rules of Nomenclature

 The scientific name should be italicized in printed form and if handwritten, it should be underlined separately.

-- > The generic name's (Genus) first alphabet should be in uppercase. - > The specific name (species) should be in lowercase.
+The generic name's (Genus) first alphabet should be in uppercase.